-Following the listing of our ordinary shares on , our nominating and governance committee will consist of , and directors has adopted a nominating and governance committee charter setting forth the responsibilities of the committee, which include:
+Following the listing of our ordinary shares on NYSE, our nominating and governance committee will consist of Or Offer and Harel Beit-On.
+Or Offer will serve as chairperson of the committee.
+Our board of directors has adopted a nominating and governance committee charter setting forth the responsibilities of the committee, which include:

-- · overseeing and assisting our board of directors in reviewing and recommending nominees for election as directors; - · assessing the performance of the members of our board of directors; and - establishing and maintaining effective corporate governance policies and practices, including, but not limited to, developing and recommending to our board of directors a set of corporate governance guidelines applicable to our business.
+- · overseeing and assisting our board of directors in reviewing and recommending nominees for election as directors; - · assessing the performance of the members of our board of directors; and

+• establishing and maintaining effective corporate governance policies and practices, including, but not limited to, developing and recommending to our board of directors a set of corporate governance guidelines applicable to our business.